Chicago Bears: Chicago/St. Louis/Arizona Cardinals

-The Bears originally had an intense intra-city rivalry with the Chicago Cardinals, lasting until 1959 when the Cardinals moved to St. Louis.
-The rivalry's importance waned further after the Cardinals relocated to the Phoenix metropolitan area in 1988 and eventually became the Arizona Cardinals.
-While it is the oldest continuing matchup in the NFL, the Bears and Cardinals have yet to meet in the playoffs.
-The Bears lead the all-time series 59–28–6, and during the Cardinals' tenure in Chicago, the Bears went 47–19–6 against them.
+The oldest continuing matchup in the NFL belongs to the Bears and the Arizona Cardinals, the only remaining NFL teams from the 1920 APFA season.
+It began as intense intra-city rivalry between the Bears and the Chicago Cardinals, which the Bears were leading 47–19–6 through 1959, when the Cardinals moved to St. Louis.
+The rivalry's importance waned further after the Cardinals moved to the Phoenix metropolitan area in 1988.
+The Bears lead the all-time series 59–28–6.
+The teams have yet to meet in the playoffs.

 New York Giants

-The Bears and the New York Giants squared off in six NFL championship games, more than any common matchup in either the NFL championship game or Super Bowl.
+The Bears and the New York Giants squared off in six NFL championship games, more than any common match-up in either the NFL championship game or Super Bowl.
 The Bears won four of the six championship games, which included the Sneakers Game that the Giants won in the 1934 NFL Championship Game.
 The two teams also met in the 1985 and 1990 playoffs, splitting each meeting en route to a Super Bowl championship (Bears in Super Bowl XX, Giants in Super Bowl XXV).
-The Bears lead the all-time series 36–24–2.
+As of the 2025 season, the Bears lead the all-time series 37–25–2.